-20 Safer recruitment and supervision of staff
+19 Safer recruitment and supervision of staff

-- 20.1 The Academy is committed to practising safer recruitment, which includes carrying out pre-appointment checks to determine that staff (including those employed by another organisation) are suitable to work with or around children.
-See the Academy's separate Recruitment policy. - 20.2 The Proprietor maintains a single central register of appointments for all staff. - 20.3 Staff connected to the Academy's early years and later years provisions are under an ongoing duty to inform the Academy if their circumstances change which would mean they meet any of the criteria for disqualification under the Childcare Act 2006. - The Academy's protocol for ensuring that visiting speakers are suitable and appropriately supervised is set out in the Academy's separate Visitors Guidance.
+- 19.1 The Academy is committed to practising safer recruitment, which includes carrying out pre-appointment checks to determine that staff (including those employed by another organisation) are suitable to work with or around children.
+See the Academy's separate Recruitment policy. - 19.2 The Proprietor maintains a single central register of appointments for all staff. - 19.3 Staff connected to the Academy's early years and later years provisions are under an ongoing duty to inform the Academy if their circumstances change, which would mean they meet any of the criteria for disqualification under the Childcare Act 2006. - 19.4 The Academy's protocol for ensuring that visiting speakers are suitable and appropriately supervised is set out in the Academy's separate Visitors Policy.

-21 Use of mobile technology
+20 Use of mobile technology

-- The Academy's policy on the use of mobile technology, including phones and cameras, in the Academy, is as follows: - 21.1.1 the Academy's Acceptable use policy for pupils sets out the expectations on pupils from Year R to Year 6.
-In the EYFS setting and Years 1 to 4, pupils are not permitted to bring mobile phones or any mobile device with a camera facility onto the premises; - 21.1.2 all staff (including staff in the EYFS setting) should use mobile devices and cameras in accordance with the guidance set out in the staff Appropriate Workplace Behaviour Policy; - 21.1.3 parents of all pupils (including parents of pupils in the EYFS setting) may bring mobile devices onto the premises but may only take photographs during events such as plays, concerts or sporting events for personal use.
-Parents should be reminded that the publication of such images (including on personal social networking sites even where access to the image may be limited) may be unlawful. - 21.2 The Academy allows access to the internet onsite when an adult is present and for a specific educational reason.
-Appropriate internet safety measures are taken to manage associated risks, including use of filters and monitoring of usage.
+- 20.1 The Academy's policy on the use of mobile technology, including phones and cameras, in the Academy, is as follows: - 20.1.1 the Academy's Acceptable use policy for pupils sets out the expectations on pupils from Year R to Year 6.
+In the EYFS setting and in Years 1 to 4, pupils are not permitted to bring mobile phones or any mobile device with a camera facility onto the premises; children in Years 5 & 6 are able to bring their phones into school, but these are handed in at the beginning of the day and collected at the end of the day; - 20.1.2 all staff (including staff in the EYFS setting)] should use mobile devices and cameras in accordance with the guidance set out in the staff Appropriate Workplace Behaviour Policy; - 20.1.3 parents of all pupils (including parents of pupils in the EYFS setting) may bring mobile devices onto the premises but may only take photographs during events such as plays, concerts or sporting events for personal use.
+Parents should be reminded that the publication of such images (including on personal social networking sites even where access to the image may be limited) may be unlawful.

-21.3 The Academy's approach to online safety is set out in the Academy's Online safety policy and Acceptable use policy for pupils.
+- 20.2 The Academy allows both pupils and staff access to the internet onsite for work and educational purposes only.
+Appropriate internet safety measures are taken to manage associated risks, including use of filters and monitoring of usage. - 20.3 The Academy's approach to online safety is set out in the Academy's Online safety policy and the Acceptable Use Agreement for pupils and for staff.

-22 Training
+21 Training

-- 22.1 The Academy ensures that regular guidance and training is arranged on induction and at regular intervals thereafter so that staff understand what is expected of them by this policy and have the necessary knowledge and skills to carry out their roles. - The level and frequency of training depends on the role of the individual member of staff. - 22.3 The Academy maintains records of all staff training. - 22.4 All training will be carried out in accordance with BCP and Pan Dorset Safeguarding Partners procedures where possible.
+- 21.1 The Academy ensures that regular guidance and training is arranged on induction and at regular intervals thereafter so that staff understand what is expected of them by this policy and have the necessary knowledge and skills to carry out their roles. - 21.2 The level and frequency of training depends on the role of the individual member of staff. - 21.3 The Academy maintains records of all staff training. - 21.4 All training will be carried out in accordance with Pan Dorset Safeguarding Partners procedures where possible.

-22.5 Induction
+21.5 Induction